sonam1234567/Profile/README.md

 # Profile
-It consists of the resume and CV.
+A Static Website which consists of the resume and CV.